prantlf/grunt-eslintignore/README.md

 Loads [`.eslintignore`] for being used in the options of [`grunt-eslint`].
 Helps keeping the configuration at a single place.

+See [grunt-eslint-config] for reusing the whole `eslint` configuration.

 ## How It Works

 Let's say that you let all JavaScript files in your project checked as simply as possible by `eslint '**/*.js'`.
 You'll use `.eslintignore` to exclude generated files and build tools.
 This setup allows using IDE extensions with [`eslint`].
 However, if you use [`grunt`] for building your project, you'll find that `grunt-eslint` doesn't use `.eslintignore`.
 You'd have to duplicate the ignored patterns in the [`Gruntfile`], when specifying the file patterns to check.
 You'll be able to reuse `.eslintignore` , when configuring the `eslint` task: